Lionesses thanked for ‘inspiring millions’ as UK economy set for £185m boost

 “Another day they would have been lucky, they would have won it.”

-She said her daughter has played football since she was six and they live near the local football ground in North Walsham, Norfolk.
+She said her daughter has played football since she was six and they live near the local football ground in Norfolk.

-“We often see Lauren (Hemp) when she comes home at Christmas time,” said Ms Harrison.
+“We often see Lauren [Hemp] when she comes home at Christmas time,” said Ms Harrison.

 “They will all be devastated but look what it’s done, not just for girls’ football but for women’s sport.
 It’s fantastic.”

-Culture Secretary Lucy Frazer, who attended the game in Sydney on behalf of the Government, also spoke of how proud she was of the team, saying: “They inspired millions across the country with glorious performances, moments of magic and relentless determination and desire.
+Culture secretary Lucy Frazer, who attended the game in Sydney on behalf of the government, also spoke of how proud she was of the team, saying: “They inspired millions across the country with glorious performances, moments of magic and relentless determination and desire.

 “An incredible journey has come to an end but it will never be forgotten.”